igwgames/nes-starter-kit/README.md

 ## **Work in progress!!**

-Fair warning, this project is extremely work in progress.
-This readme tries to outline the end product, but please be warned **this is not anywhere near a finished project yet**.
+Fair warning, this project is very much a work in progress.
+This readme tries to outline the end product, but please be warned that not everything's there yet.
 Imagine this like the "Under Construction" pages on Tripod and Geocities back in the day ;)

 That said, if you decide to check this out and have thoughts, please share them.
-You are welcome to open an issue or PR, or even just send me a Tweet/DM.
+You are welcome to open an issue or PR, or even just send me a Tweet/DM/email/whatever.
 You can help shape the outcome of this project.
-Don't be afraid to dive in, even though not everything is done!

 ## What is this?